Rock Studies Program

 The University Seminar serves as the entry point to Rock Studies because it introduces students to the practice of integrating their learning.
 It will consider questions that do not have ready answers, and that therefore require students to synthesize a range of knowledge and to use a variety of skills.
 The course will set students along the path to becoming engaged with issues and scholarship important to a 21st century education while they learn about themselves and their places in the world.

-It is taught as a seminar with strong faculty-student interaction.
 Several dozen different topics are offered, but in all of them students work on complex topics with professors who will ask you to be intellectually curious, to think critically and creatively, and to strive for academic excellence.

 This requirement should be taken Fall term of a student's first year.
 Students not able to register for the course in the Fall semester must take the course in the Spring semester of the first year.

 *Note this course is offered in multiple subject areas, but cannot be taken in a student's first major subject area.

 Critical Writing asks students to write, revise, and edit prose using the conventions of standard written English.
 Students will develop arguments and locate and evaluate independent research to write those arguments.